philip-ro/remote_power/README.rst

 Implementation Example
 ======================

-There are detailed implementations examples contained in this repo.
+There are detailed implementation examples contained in this repo.
 But below is an overview of what an implementation has to look like.
 All that has to be done, is to define the ``send_request()`` function and a mapping from human-readable names to device addresses::